bnb-chain/bnb-chain.github.io/docs/parameters.md

 * **Double-Sign Slash**: 10000BNB
     * **_Details_**: Anyone can submit a slashing request on BC with the evidence of Double Sign of BSC, which should contain the 2 block headers with the same height and parent block, sealed by the offending validator.
 * **Offline Slash**: 50BNB
-    * **_Details_**: If a validator missed more than 50 blocks every 24h, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
-If it missed more than 150 blocks every 24h, then this will be propagated back to BC where another Slashing will happen
+    * **_Details_**: If a validator misses more than 50 blocks every 24h, the blocking reward for the validator will not be relayed to BC for distribution but shared with other better validators.
+If it misses more than 150 blocks every 24h, then this will be propagated back to BC where another Slashing will happen
 * **Rewards for submitting double-sign evidence**: 1000BNB
 * **Double-Sign Jail time**: 2^63-1 seconds
 * **Downtime Jail time**: 2 days